-- §16-119.6-14 Distribution of budgets and reserve studies. (a) A board shall distribute the annual operating budget required by section 514B-106(c), HRS, at least thirty days before the date of the association's annual meeting. - (b) The board shall attach to any approved budget that it makes available to any unit owner pursuant to section 514B-106(c), HRS, information about:
+\$16-119.6-14 Distribution of budgets and reserve studies.
+The board shall attach to any approved budget that it makes available to any unit owner pursuant to section 514B-106(c), HRS, information about:

-- (1) Any updates made to its reserve study and descriptions of and explanation for the updates or a statement that no updates were made; - (2) A public accountant's findings about the adequacy of reserves or a statement that no findings were made; and - (3) Where a unit owner may examine the supporting completed reserve study or request a copy of same.
-[Eff (Auth: HRS §514B-61) (Imp: HRS §\$514B-101(b), 514B-148)
+(1) Any updates made to its reserve study and descriptions of and explanation for the updates or a statement that no updates were made;

+- (2) A public accountant's findings about the adequacy of reserves or a statement that no findings were made; and - (3) Where a unit owner may examine the supporting completed reserve study or request a copy of same.
+[Eff] (Auth: HRS §514B-61) (Imp: HRS §§514B-101(b), 514B-148)

 §16-119.6-15 Enforcement.
 If a board fails to prepare an annual operating budget or replacement reserve study in compliance with the requirements of section 514B-148, HRS, or this chapter, an association member may enforce those requirements.
 The association member may collect the costs of enforcement in compliance with the procedures provided in section 514B-157, HRS, including fees and costs incurred by the unit owner.
 If an arbitrator or judge determines that a board or board member has breached a fiduciary duty by intentionally ignoring the requirements of section 514B-148, HRS, or this chapter, the arbitrator or judge may award the unit owner fees and costs of enforcement against the board or board members, rather than against the association."
-[Eff (Auth: \$514B-61) (Imp: HRS \$\\$514B-101(b), 514B-148)
+[Eff (Auth: 1 HRS \$514B-61) (Imp: HRS §\$514B-101(b), 514B-148)